realtycanvas/RealtyCanvas/TEST_CHATBOT.md

 ### **Decent Error Message for Off-Topic Questions:**
 ```
 "Thank you for reaching out!
-I'm RealityCanvas Assistant, and I'm specifically designed to help with real estate matters.
+I'm RealtyCanvas Assistant, and I'm specifically designed to help with real estate matters.
 I'd be happy to assist you with property searches, buying/selling guidance, investment advice, market insights, or any questions about our platform.
 What real estate topic can I help you with today? 🏠"
 ```

 ### **Enhanced Topic Detection:**